 When I think about the steady rate of classroom teaching, I am always reminded of the I Love Lucy episode with Lucille Ball in the candy factory.
 She tries so hard to keep up, to the point of shoving candy into her hat, mouth, and blouse just to show she isn't falling behind!
 When she works quickly, the conveyor belt moves more quickly too, and she is never able to keep up.
 Homeschooling does not have to be this way.
 You can give work at a comfortable pace for your individual child, making sure the work is challenging but not overwhelming.

 You need look no further than your own home for the great education your child deserves.
 You can homeschool independently through high school!
 Thousands of families before you have experienced incredible rewards.
 Your family will be blessed by your decision.
 Don't settle for a love that isn't true - love should have no strings attached!
 You love your child and want what is best for them in the long run.
 You want them to be literate, responsible, employable adults – I know you do!

 Your love for your child will ensure success.

-If you are a beginner to homeschooling high school, consider the High School Solution, which provides detailed training on homeschooling all the age groups, from middle school through senior year.
-The resources included give specific help for all stages, from getting started, planning high school courses and understanding high school testing, to college admission and scholarships.
+If you are a beginner at homeschooling high school, consider the High School Solution, which provides detailed training on homeschooling, from middle school through senior year.
+The resources included give specific help for all stages, from getting started and planning high school courses, to understanding high school testing and college admission and scholarships.

 Get complete instruction for choosing curriculum, encouraging delight directed learning, and teaching advanced subjects through training classes for parents, all with handouts or workbooks plus articles and templates.